nz-m/SocialEcho/README.md

 The system allows flexibility in choosing different services for API usage or disabling them without affecting overall functionality by using a common interface for interacting with the APIs.

 When a user posts content, it undergoes a thorough filtering process to ensure compliance with the community guidelines.
-Additionally, users have the ability to report posts that they find inappropriate, which triggers a manual review process.
+Additionally, users can report posts that they find inappropriate, which triggers a manual review process.

 ### Context-Based Authentication